joyce-madjos/filipino-recipes/README.md

 # Filipino Recipes
-A fun experiment to test my knowledge in HTML, CSS, and JavaScript
+A fun experiment to test my knowledge in HTML, and CSS

 https://joyce-madjos.github.io/filipino-recipes/